tcl-mirror/tdom/README.md

    *  an even faster simple XML parser for trusted XML input.

-   *  A slim Tcl interface to use expat as pull-parser.
+   *  a slim Tcl interface to use expat as pull-parser.

+   *  a secure way to share DOM trees by threads

    *  additional convenience methods.